Updated: Nov 20

 I got the opportunity to meet the Developer, Velocity Companies, on the redevelopment of Hampton Park, located in Capitol Heights, Maryland.
-Check out the conversation with Antonio Garfield, Chief Financial Officer, of Velocity Companies.
+Check out the conversation with Garfield Antonio, Chief Financial Officer, of Velocity Companies.

 1. Greg: What’s your experience being a Black Developer?

-Antonio: Being a Real Estate Developer has at times come with a negative connotation.
-In some markets there is a strong belief that developers are not vested in the communitieswhere they build.
+Garfield: Being a Real Estate Developer has at times come with a negative connotation.
+In some markets there is a strong belief that developers are not vested in the communities where they build.
 The perception is they’re only in a location to profit and that they will not deliver on promises made to the people of the community.

 2. Greg: What’s your background?
 How did you get into development?

 Garfield: I grew up in New York.
 I attended Delaware State University and graduated with a BS in Marketing, Class of 1990 ~ Go Hornets!
 I struggled my freshman and sophomore year making the transition to college.
 Going to a HBCU, the teachers and professors nurtured and cared about students!
 Mr. Caldwell, my marketing Professor and faculty advisor, came to my dorm room once when I missed his 9am class, to tell me “young man, I’m not going to allow you to flunk out of my class, or Del State.”
 That was a game changer for me!
 And, it helped to reshape my thinking and my work ethic for the future.